quinn-rs/quinn/docs/book/src/networking-introduction.md

 In a scenario of TCP and TLS 1.2 with a 100ms latency, we need to wait for 6 x 100ms = 600ms to set up a connection.
 If the website is big, an additional load time can make the website load over a second.

-### Requests in Segment

-A TCP segment can only carry a single HTTP/1.1 Request/Response.
-Consequently, a large number of small segments may be sent within an HTTP/1.1 session which can lead to overhead.

-### Client Connection Initiation

-HTTP/1.1 transfers are always initiated by the client.
-This decreases the performance of HTTP/1.1 significantly when loading embedded files because a server has to wait for a request from the client, even if the server knows that the client needs a specific resource.

 [animation]: ./images/hol.gif

 [1]: https://en.wikipedia.org/wiki/Packet_loss